Diegopie/water-cooler/README.md

 #### Controllers

 user-arrays.js can be imported into a route to quickly manage a user's db collection.
-This typically used to add or remove IDs from array documents, such as friends.
+This is typically used to add or remove IDs from array documents, such as friends.
 Here is an example of using this controller to accept friend requests.

 - Call `dbArray`
 - Specify either `.push` or `.pull` to add or remove data from an array